oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

 * `metadata` - (Optional) Custom metadata key/value pairs that you provide, such as the SSH public key required to connect to the instance.

 	A metadata service runs on every launched instance.
 The service is an HTTP endpoint listening on 169.254.169.254.
 You can use the service to:
 	* Provide information to [Cloud-Init](https://cloudinit.readthedocs.org/en/latest/) to be used for various system initialization tasks.
 	* Get information about the instance, including the custom metadata that you provide when you launch the instance.

 	**Providing Cloud-Init Metadata**

 	You can use the following metadata key names to provide information to Cloud-Init:

 	**"ssh_authorized_keys"** - Provide one or more public SSH keys to be included in the `~/.ssh/authorized_keys` file for the default user on the instance.
 Use a newline character to separate multiple keys.
 The SSH keys must be in the format necessary for the `authorized_keys` file, as shown in the example below.

 	**"user_data"** - Provide your own base64-encoded data to be used by Cloud-Init to run custom scripts or provide custom Cloud-Init configuration.
 For information about how to take advantage of user data, see the [Cloud-Init Documentation](http://cloudinit.readthedocs.org/en/latest/topics/format.html).
 * `preserve_boot_volume` - (Optional) Specifies whether to delete or preserve the boot volume when terminating an instance.
 The default value is false.
 Note: This value only applies to destroy operations initiated by Terraform.
 * `shape` - (Required) The shape of an instance.
 The shape determines the number of CPUs, amount of memory, and other resources allocated to the instance.

 	You can enumerate all available shapes by calling [ListShapes](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/iaas/20160918/Shape/ListShapes).
 * `source_details` - (Optional) Details for creating an instance.
 Use this parameter to specify whether a boot volume or an image should be used to launch a new instance.
 	* `boot_volume_size_in_gbs` - (Applicable when source_type=image) The size of the boot volume in GBs.
 Minimum value is 50 GB and maximum value is 16384 GB (16TB).
-	* `source_id` - (Required) The OCID of the boot volume used to boot the instance.
+	* `source_id` - (Required) The OCID of an image or a boot volume to use, depending on the value of `source_type`.
 	* `source_type` - (Required) The source type for the instance.
 Use `image` when specifying the image OCID.
 Use `bootVolume` when specifying the boot volume OCID.
 * `subnet_id` - (Optional) Deprecated.
 Instead use `subnetId` in [CreateVnicDetails](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/iaas/20160918/CreateVnicDetails/).
 At least one of them is required; if you provide both, the values must match.